Other Programs and Services

 Alternatives to the Board’s Range of Placements

 In extremely unusual circumstances, when a student’s needs are so complex or a student’s behaviour creates a safety risk, a case conference is held to problem-solve and achieve a solution.
 Often this involves outside agencies.
 A principal, a consultant or a case manager may convene the conference.
 The student may be withdrawn from school until careful planning, outlining roles and responsibilities, is completed.
 During the period of time when the student is not in school, home instruction may be provided.
-Home instruction requires the signature of a physician or registered psychologist.
+Home instruction may be considered.

 The principal, in collaboration with the special education consultant/coordinator responsible for the student’s home school, takes the lead in planning for the student’s return to school.
 The principal, special education teacher and classroom teacher remain involved throughout the planning process.